Master of

 60-Credit-Hour Program

 Students must satisfy all admission requirements.
-Admission applications should be completed by March 1 for fall enrollment with a priority deadline of December 1.
+Admission applications should be completed by April 1 for fall enrollment with a priority deadline of December 1.

 Advanced-Standing Program

 Students will be admitted to the program in the summer semester.
-Deadlines for submitting completed Graduate School applications are January 5 with a priority deadline of November 1.
+Deadlines for submitting completed Graduate School applications are March 1 with a priority deadline of November 1.

 In addition to satisfying all admission requirements of the School of Social Work, admission with advanced standing also requires a “B” average or better in social work courses, with no more than one “C” in professional social work courses and grades of “B” or better in field education courses.
 Students must hold a bachelor of social work degree from an institution accredited by the Council on Social Work Education.